 We believe in the ability of architecture to act as a trigger for the aforementioned change of mindset.

-Our proposal appropriates this conceptual goal as the starting point of a reflection on the possibility of taking on waste as the essential resource of an alternative model of urban design.
-The Excity is a project that takes advantage of the conditions of the site to imagine a speculative city-within-the city; a political entity that boldly accepts that waste must be turned into a fundamental asset of contemporary cities in order to materialize the social potential of circular economy.
+This project appropriates this conceptual goal as the starting point of a reflection on the possibility of taking on waste as the essential resource of an alternative model of urban design.
+The Excity takes advantage of the conditions of the site to imagine a speculative city-within-the city; a political entity that boldly accepts that waste must be turned into a fundamental asset of contemporary cities in order to materialize the social potential of circular economy.

 It is a city that brings back to life the materials disposed by the city of Warsaw and turns them into its essential resource from a social, economic and educational perspective.

 It is a city that exists in a permanent state of precariousness, for it fully embraces the consequences and potentials of putting waste at the center of production.

 The Excity is the negative of the city, an experimental urban manifestation of circular economy.
 It is a city that feeds off the waste of Warsaw in order to exist, acting as a dialectical mirror that aims at transforming the consumption dynamics of the Polish capital.